Bernedoodle puppies litter

 Brushing: The best part of having a Bernedoodle is that you don’t need to do something special to groom this fluffy dog.
 Simply, brush your Bernedoodle thrice a week, especially if its fur is curly or you’ll have to deal with tangles and mats that are a real mess.

 Bathing: A bath every 2-3 months is enough.
-If you bathe them more often then they may lose the natural oils from their coats that are necessary to keep their coat moisturized.
+If you bathe them more often then they may lose the natural oils from their coats, that are necessary to keep their coat moisturized.

 Hair cut: It is also recommended to get your Bernedoodle pup groomed by a professional groomer every three months so it maintains the best look of a Bernedoodle.